XCPika/Fantastical-Lands-Wiki/README.md

 # Fantastical-Lands-Wiki ![Fantastical Lands Logo](https://github.com/XCPika/Fantastical-Lands/blob/main/icon_wo_bg.png?raw=true)
- The wiki page for the Fantastical Lands Minecraft Servers custom content
+ The wiki page for the Fantastical Lands 1.19.2 Fabric Minecraft Server.
+This is a private server but the custom content for it is hosted on GitHub meaning anyone can use it.
+This wiki will be kept up to date with the most recent release information moving forward so some things may not be correct in your version if it is outdated.

+ Our other custom content will also be hosted GitHub under the same licences.

 ## License